gr4ytech/blog/_posts/2023-07-16-All-About-Ceph.md

 ### What does RGW mean?

-RGW is an acryonym for RADOS Gateway.
+RGW is an acronym for RADOS Gateway.
 This is also referred to as the Object Gateway in the Ceph Dashboard.
 This provides an interface for AWS S3 compatible Object storage to communicate with Ceph.
 It is also typically used with the Openstack Swift component for Object Storage.

 ### What is CephFS?